ngafar/llama-scan/README.md

-# Study Buddy
+# llama-scan

 A tool for converting PDFs to text files using Ollama.

 ## Features

-- Convert PDF pages to images
+- Convert PDFs to text files locally, no token costs.
-- Transcribe images using multimodal models via Ollama
+- Use the latest multimodal models supported by Ollama.
-- Support for page range selection
-- Optional image resizing
+- Optional settings to optimize performance.
-- Configurable output directory

 ## Requirements